-We even include resources that will help you successfully launch your new career.
-Let’s start with the steps involved and move on to the costs, time commitment, helpful links to our state-specific guides and best school articles, tips on passing the exam, and FAQs—in other words, everything you need to get your real estate license.
+Thinking of becoming a real estate agent and wondering how to get a real estate license?
+I’m here to guide you through each task related to getting your real estate license and gather your state’s must-know information.
+Let’s start with the steps involved and move on to the costs, time commitment, helpful links to The Close’s state-specific guides and best school articles, tips on passing the exam, and FAQs—in other words, everything you need to get your real estate license. 😉🚀

-How to Get Your Real Estate License in 5 Simple Steps
+Steps to Get Your Real Estate License

 1. Determine Your State’s Education Requirements